 - a.
-Allotments in the Residential Suburban, Residential Hills, Residential Large Lot, Open Space Metropolitan Facilities (golf courses, Riccarton Racecourse and Wilding, Western, Kearneys and Christchurch Parks) Zones shall have a minimum dimension of 16m x 18m. - Allotments in the Residential Suburban Density Transition and Open Space Metropolitan Facilities (Addington Racecourse and Rugby Park) Zones shall have a minimum dimension of 13m x 16m. - Allotments in the Residential Medium Density Zone shall either have a minimum dimension of 10m; or the application shall include a plan demonstrating that a permitted residential unit can be located on any new allotment that has a minimum dimension less than 10m, including in relation to recession planes, unit size, access and parking, outdoor living space, and floor level requirements. - d.
+Allotments in the Residential Suburban, Residential Hills, Residential Large Lot, Open Space Metropolitan Facilities (golf courses, Riccarton Racecourse and Wilding, Western, Kearneys and Christchurch Parks) Zones shall have a minimum dimension of 16m x 18m. - Allotments in the Residential Suburban Density Transition and Open Space Metropolitan Facilities (Addington Racecourse and Rugby Park) Zones shall have a minimum dimension of 13m x 16m. - c.
+Allotments in the Residential Medium Density Zone shall either have a minimum dimension of 10m; or the application shall include a plan demonstrating that a permitted residential unit can be located on any new allotment that has a minimum dimension less than 10m, including in relation to recession planes, unit size, access and parking, outdoor living space, and floor level requirements. - d.
 Allotments in any zone except the Residential New Neighbourhood Zone shall meet the minimum net site area and other requirements specified at Tables 1 5 to this rule. - e.
-Allotments in the Residential New Neighbourhoods Zone shall meet the applicable standards at 8.3.3.11.
+Allotments in the Residential New Neighbourhoods Zone shall meet the applicable standards at 8.3.3.11. - f.
+The minimum net sit area specified in Tables 1-6 may be reduced by the rea within the dripline of a significant tree or group of trees listed in Appendix 9.4.7.1, except that the minimum net site area shall not be reduced to an area less than 200 m.